Ishkq in Paris: Plot

-The foreigner has read the first part of the play and leaves the dressing room but thinks the story's staring would be a part of someone's life.
-The foreigner is none other than Ishkq mother, Ishkq Marie Elise.
+The foreigner has read the first part of the play and leaves the dressing room but thinks the story's starting would be a part of someone's life.
+The foreigner is none other than Ishkq's mother, Marie Elise.
 Assistant says Deborah is here and her mother says she is not yet finished with the script.
 Both their lives are back to normal and they forget that beautiful night, time didn't stop.
 Akash used to smile thinking about it sometimes.
 Akash gets a late-night message for Karan's wedding at Paris and says to Susan that Karan is irritating since Akash doesn't wants to come for Karan's wedding as he doesn't believe in marriage, Susan explains then Akash should not expect Karan to speak for rest of life.
 Akash searches for Ishkq and goes in Paris.
 There they go together to Karan wedding and Akash realized his love for Ishkq and takes her all around and she confesses that the beautiful portrait of her mom is drawn by her dad the amazing artists according to Akash.
 He proposes her but she refuses him saying he is not her saviour from loneliness and insecurity.
 They part ways never to meet each other.
 Ishkq’ s mom realizes her feelings and calls Akash to her home where Akash tells that her daughter is afraid of any serious relationship because of the split between her parents and feels insecure.
 Soon her mother realized and tells her that her parents Ranveer and Marie decided to part happily because of their careers and all these years Ishkq misunderstood that her dad left her.

-Akash leaves her a card with apologies and that he will leave for London on next morning 8am train and will taste the laksa from the station restaurants.
+Akash leaves her a card with apologies and that he will leave for London on next morning 8 am train and will taste the laksa from the station restaurants.
 Ishkq is seen running towards him and confessing her love to him and that if he leaves she will be alone again.
 He proposes to her again and hug and cry.
-Finally, the play which Marie Elise was directing which was Ishkq and Akash's love story gets over.
-They fly to India for their Funjabi wedding and there Ishkq meets her father Ranveer recollecting her childhood days as well.
+Finally, the play which Marie Elise was directing, which was Ishkq and Akash's love story, gets over.
+They fly to India for their Funjabi wedding, and there Ishkq meets her father, Ranveer, recollecting her childhood days as well.